-Select one poem from your cluster that you want to know better.
-Identify four of the questions on page 50 to answer in relation to your chosen poem in the boxes below.
-Feel free to have a go at doing this for the other Relationships poems too.
+■ Select one poem from your anthology that you want to know better.
+Identify four of the questions on page 50 to answer in relation to your chosen poem, in the boxes below.
+Feel free to have a go at doing this for the other Love and Relationships poems too.
+Question no.: Question no.: Question no.: Question no.: